How to Become a Crypto Trader

 - Illegal initial coin offerings (ICOs)

 - Use leverage of up to 1:5 for clients categorised as Professional and 1:2 for clients categorised as Retail when trading with cryptocurrency CFDs.
 This means you can control a larger position with a smaller deposit.
-You can learn more about the benefits and risks of leverage in the 'What is leverage in Forex trading?' article.
+You can learn more about the benefits and risks of leverage here.

-- Trade with a well-established, highly regulated company including regulation from the UK's Financial Conduct Authority, the Australian Securities and Investments Commission, the Cyprus Securities and Exchange Commission and the Estonian Financial Supervision Authority.
+- Trade with a well-established, highly regulated company including regulation from the Australian Securities and Investments Commission, the Cyprus Securities and Exchange Commission and the Jordan Securities Commission.

-- Access the fastest and most secure trading platforms from MetaTrader for PC, Mac, Android and iOS operating systems.
+- Access free trading platforms from MetaTrader for PC, Mac, Android and iOS operating systems.

 - Benefit from our negative balance protection policy for peace of mind.

-- Trade crypto paris with the EUR and crypto crosses 24 hours a day, 7 days a week!
+- Trade crypto pairs with USD, EUR and crypto crosses 24 hours a day, 7 days a week.

-If you're feeling inspired to start trading, or this article has provided some extra insight to your existing trading knowledge, you can learn more about cryptocurrency CFD trading with Admiral Markets and discover how to open a trading account by clicking on the banner below:
+If you're feeling inspired to start trading, or this article has provided some extra insight to your existing trading knowledge, you can take your first step with us today.

 Register for a demo account, or go straight to a live account, and immerse yourself in the exciting, high-volatility world of crypto CFD trading – always with your risk management in mind and with strict adherence.